fnalabs/hive-io/containers/hive-base-js/README.md

 ```

 ### Examples
-To use, write your own Dockerfile and add any additional dependencies, including the package with your RESTful Actors.
+To use, write your own Dockerfile and add any additional dependencies, including the package with your Actors.
 ```
 FROM fnalabs/hive-base-js:latest
 RUN npm install hive-io-rest-example
 ```

 ### Environment variables
-Below is a table describing the possible environment variables to run the Hive<sup>io</sup> Framework REST service.
+Below is a table describing the possible environment variables to run the Hive<sup>io</sup> Framework Base service.
 You can override these settings if/when required.
 This option works great if using the standard setup within a Docker container.

 Name               | Type     | Default                 | Description
 ------------------ | -------  | ----------------------- | -------------------------------------------------------